nih-fmrif/scanner-state-monitor/states_events_tasks/README.md

 1. Performing QA scans.

 1. Automatic capture of physiology data.
+BIOPAC 'integration'?

+1. Motion detection and alert user if motion > set threshold.

 1. Triggering other software coincident with data acquisition (e.g. for neurofeedback).